sicajc/Hardware_templates_and_notes/notes/debug_notes.md

 1. First Address handshaking then next perform write data handshaking to complete one data transcation.

 ## Handshaking
-1. valid, ready and response
+2. All AXI channel has valid, ready and response

 ## Master & Slave
 1. Two types of ports exist, master port and slave port.